ARM-software/gator/README_Streamline.txt

 With root privileges, run the daemon
 	sudo ./gatord &
 Note: gatord requires libstdc++.so.6 which is usually supplied by the Linux distribution on the target.
 A copy of libstdc++.so.6 is available in the DS-5 Linux example distribution.
+If gator.ko is not loaded and is not in the same directory as gatord when using Linux 3.12 or later, gatord can run without gator.ko by using userspace APIs.
+Not all features are supported by userspace gator.
+If /dev/gator/version does not exist after starting gatord it is running userspace gator.

 *** Customizing the l2c-310 Counter ***